Italy - Sardinia - Isola di Budelli, Le Piscine Naturali - Sardinia AdobeStock_9164407

 Monthly weather for the area *

 Avg.
 High Temp Avg.
 Low Temp Avg.
-Daily Rain (mm) Avg.
 Wind

 * Weather information is based on the previous year's records at local weather stations.